 How To Finish A Guitar Body

-Make sure that your up to the difficulty of finishing a guitar body.
+When staining, painting, or lacquering a guitar body make sure that your up to the difficulty of finishing

 This can be a time consuming and frustrating task if you don't have the

 patience involved to do it.
 It may be good idea to read some guitar